Luke Williams Player Props: Dodgers vs. Cubs

 Cubs Pitching Rankings (2022)

+- The Cubs pitching staff was 16th in MLB last season with a collective 8.6 strikeouts per nine innings.

-- The Cubs had a 4.01 team ERA that ranked 20th across all MLB pitching staffs.
+- The Cubs had a 4.01 team ERA that ranked 20th among all MLB pitching staffs.

 - Cubs pitchers combined to surrender 207 total home runs at a clip of 1.3 per game (third-most in baseball).